boots-edu/textbook/source/text/3-dataclass/intro.md

 ## Key Idea

-**_Data Classes_** allow us to combine data into a grouping or class and use that grouping as a data type in our programs.
+**Data classes** allow us to combine data into a grouping or class and use that grouping as a data type in our programs.

 ## Complex Types

 If we wish to combine data into a more complex type that represents the combination of various related data items, then there are two methods available to us in TypeScript

--   **The interface**
-    -   Interfaces describe the data that goes into an object and its types, but do not provide default values, or any additional logic.
+- ***Interfaces*** describe the data that goes into an object and its types but do not provide default values, or any additional logic.
--   **The class**
-    -   Classes also describe the data that goes into an object, but provide a mechanism to set default values, construct the objects dynamically, and even define methods to operate on the internal data.
+- ***Classes*** also describe the data that goes into an object but provide a mechanism to set default values, construct the objects dynamically, and even define methods to operate on the internal data.

 > We will discuss interfaces and how and when to use them, later in the text.
-For the time being we will focus on classes, and specifically **_Data Classes_**.
+For the time being we will focus on classes, and specifically **data classes**.

 ## Classes in TypeScript